An Essential Guide to Merchant Account Providers for Small Businesses

 • PCI compliance fees: This is another hidden fee that merchant service account providers look to pass on to the merchant.
 Avoid providers who charge these fees.
 At Payment Depot, PCI compliance is included with your monthly membership.

 • Chargeback fees: Acquiring banks charge merchants a fee each time a chargeback is processed.
-It covers the administrative expenses.
+It covers administrative expenses.

 • NSF fee: The not-sufficient-funds charge applies when customers use a card linked to an account without enough balance to cover the purchase.

-• Cancellation fees: This is the amount large or small business owners are charged to cancel or terminate your contract or account with a provider.
+• Cancellation fees: This is the amount large or small business owners are charged to cancel or terminate their contract or account with a provider.
 Read contracts closely to determine cancellation fees that may apply if you end a contract early.
 An early termination fee can be hidden in fine print.

 Top Merchant Services Account Providers to Consider